SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 An IAM Role is used to provide temporary permissions to AWS services or users without using permanent credentials.
 In production, IAM Roles are preferred for better security.

+# AWS RDS – Interview Q&A (Simple Words)

+---

+### Q33: How does AWS RDS handle backups?

+“AWS RDS takes **automatic daily backups** and also allows **manual snapshots**.
+Automatic backups help us restore the database to any point in time within the retention period.”

+### Q34: Can you change the DB instance class of a running RDS instance?

+“Yes, we can change the instance size while it is running.
+It usually causes a **short reboot**, and in Multi-AZ setups, downtime is very minimal.”

+---

+### Q35: What is Multi-AZ deployment in RDS?

+“Multi-AZ means AWS keeps a **backup database in another Availability Zone**.
+If the main database fails, AWS automatically switches to the standby database.”

+---

+###  Q36: How is data encrypted in AWS RDS?
+**Answer:**
+“Data is encrypted **at rest using KMS** and **in transit using SSL/TLS**, which keeps the data secure.”

+---

+### Q37: What is the purpose of Read Replicas in RDS?

+“Read Replicas are used to **handle more read traffic**.
+They reduce load on the main database.
+They are not used for failover.”

+---

+### Q38: How can you monitor RDS performance?

+“We monitor RDS using **CloudWatch**, **Enhanced Monitoring**, and **Performance Insights** to check CPU, memory, and slow queries.”

+---

+### Q39: Can you install custom software on an RDS instance?

+“No. RDS is a managed service, so we cannot install custom software or access the OS.”

+---

+### Q40: What is the purpose of parameter groups in RDS?

+“Parameter groups are used to **change database settings** like connection limits and logging behavior.”

+---

+### Q41: How can you scale the storage capacity of an RDS instance?

+“We can increase the storage size from the AWS console.
+Storage can be increased but **cannot be reduced**.”

 ---

 ## Quick Recall Tips for AWS Interviews